-Strategy Number Strategy Action Legislativ Goals Addressed developing ADAS technology performance, and in compliance with MUTCD.
-1-H) Assess infrastructure elements (such as signing, striping, and potential need for roadside communication equipment) to identify areas for improvement or replacement to enable and support the operation of automated and connected technologies and solutions.
-Assessment should include the current state of the element (e.g. good, fair, poor) and maintenance and upgrade cycles,1-F) Join the 5G Automotive Association to monitor industry activity.
+Strategy Number Strategy Action Legislative Goals Addressed communication equipment) to identify areas for improvement or replacement to enable and support the operation of automated and connected technologies and solutions.
+Assessment should include the current state of the element (e.g. good, fair, poor) and maintenance and upgrade cycles.
 02 Preserve and utilize the 5.9 GHz wireless communication spectrum for public safety applications.
 2-A) Identify vehicle to everything (V2X) data sharing uses case implementations.
 2-B) Evaluate both cloud and roadside infrastructure-based V2X implementations in a technology neutral manner.
-2-C) Plan for a multi-agency connected vehicle data platform to collect and share CV-connected vehicle information from infrastructure, moving vehicles, multimodal and 3third parties so multiple users (OEMs, private sector, and public sector) can access and turn the data into useful information.
+2-C) Plan for a multi-agency connected vehicle data platform to collect and share connected vehicle information from infrastructure, moving vehicles, multimodal and third parties so multiple users (OEMs, private sector, and public sector) can access and turn the data into useful information.
 Platform should only include data feeds appropriate for sharing with the public.
-2-D) Assess how V2X technologies equitably account for the needs of all modes (e.g. Start with Signalized Intersections and then identify other use cases such as mid block crossings, bike lanes, etc.) Safety, Mobility, Stewardshi 03 Ensure existing statutes do not restrict infrastructure readiness.
-3-A) Audit current laws (Revised Code of Washington (RCW) and rules (Washington Administrative Code /(WAC) to identify outdated, contradictory, or restrictive policy prescriptions.
-Stewardshi

-Strategy Number Strategy Action Legislative Goals Addressed 04 Advance agency -curb space management practices to support emerging modes.
+2-D) Assess how V2X technologies equitably account Safety, Mobility, Stewardship for the needs of all modes (e.g. Start with Signalized Intersections and then identify other use cases such as mid block crossings, bike lanes, etc.) 03 Ensure existing statutes do not restrict infrastructure readiness.
+3-A) Audit current laws (Revised Code of Washington (RCW) and rules (Washington Administrative Code (WAC) to identify outdated, contradictory, or restrictive policy prescriptions.
+Stewardship 04 Advance curb space management practices to support emerging modes.
 4-A) Participate as a panel member of the ISO standards development effort (e.g. ISO/PWI TR 4448) for use of curb space.
 4-B) Work with partners, including local government, to develop clear curb management regulations that compliment connected vehicles and infrastructure.
-Preservation Mobility 05 Use resiliency as a performance measure to prioritize projects.
+Preservation, Mobility 05 Use resiliency as a performance measure to prioritize projects.
 5-A) Define safety and operational resiliency quantitatively.
-Use fault tree analysisLeverage data and analytical tools to identify resilience gaps and use it as a project prioritization tool.
-5-B) Apply Fault Tree AnalysisLeverage data and analytical tools as the new construction projects are being considered to determine how they mitigate safety and operational resiliency issues.
+Leverage data and analytical tools to identify resilience gaps and use it as a project prioritization tool.
+5-B) Leverage data and analytical tools as new construction projects are being considered to determine how they mitigate safety and operational resiliency issues.
 Preservation